Course Managing Public Space: Time and Scale

 You will learn to understand complex challenges from different perspectives, and to develop approaches in different contexts, rather than being offered ready-made solutions.

 After successful completion of this course, you will be able to:

-- Position management challenges in the wider context of time, scale, systems, disciplines, and the values of public space;
+- Understand managing public space in the context of time, scale, and disciplines

 - Operational, tactical, and strategic management

 - Scale levels from project and neighbourhood to region

 - Relations between underground and above ground systems

 - Assessment frameworks